esamattis/piler/README.md

 ```

-Currently *node-pile* works only with [Express], but other frameworks
+Currently *Piler* works only with [Express], but other frameworks are planned
-are planned as well.
+as well.

-*node-pile* is written following principles in mind:
+*Piler* is written following principles in mind:

   * Creating best possible production setup for assets should be as easy as
     including script/link to a page.